 If you are placed on Cancellation or Ineligible Status there are steps you can take that may lead to a reinstatement of your aid.

-You may appeal your cancellation by completing the Appeal for Financial Aid Reinstatement form by the deadline posted on the academic calendar.
+You may appeal your cancellation by submitting an online appeal by the deadline posted on the academic calendar.
 We consider mitigating or unusual circumstances that prevented you from successfully completing the quarter.
 It is very important to provide details in your appeal.
 Details may include dates and times, relationships if others were involved in your circumstances, etc. We also take into consideration your overall progress and whether or not you are meeting the GPA, Pace and MTF requirements.
 There are no limits on the number of times you can appeal.

 We take into consideration the following types of circumstances: